LautaroVelez/LautaroVelez/README.md

 - 🔭 I’m currently working on **A Suicide Care Website with React!👽**

-- 🌱 I’m currently learning **about Frameworks like framer motion and UX/UI design.
+- 🌱 I’m currently learning **Angular and UX/UI design.
 Also, im doing the Fullstack course from OdinProject and im participating in XAcademy DEV by Santex!**

 - 📫 How to reach me **lautivelez28@gmail.com**